 Salvation Army programs in Waukesha County Wisconsin.

 Low income individuals and families in Waukesha County Wisconsin can receive assistance from the Salvation Army Family Services Program.
-It provides emergency supportive services to address a number of basic needs with a focus on preventing homelessness and hunger in the community.
+The Christian charity provides emergency supportive services to address a number of basic needs with a focus on preventing homelessness and hunger in the community.
 The Salvation Army Family Services program has four main types of assistance offered.
 They include the following.

-• Emergency financial assistance - Funds to pay heating and utility bills to prevent a shut off.
+- Emergency financial assistance - Funds to pay heating and utility bills to prevent a shut off.
 Other aid includes prescription medications and clothing.
-The center will do what they can to help meet basic needs.
 Rent help for eviction prevention may be available.

 Financial help and housing from the Salvation Army